sushruth31/minesweeper-rust/README.md

 ## Design notes

-- **The first click is never a mine.** Mines are not placed at construction time; the board stays empty until the first `reveal`, which then lays them at random over every cell *except* the clicked one and its eight neighbours.
+- **The first click is never a mine.** Mines are not placed at construction time; the board stays empty until the first `reveal` *that actually uncovers something*, which then lays them at random over every cell **except** the clicked one and its eight neighbours.
 That guarantees the opening move always cracks open a blank region instead of ending the game on move one — the single most common bug in a naive implementation.
+The ordering inside `reveal` is
+  load-bearing: seeding above the flagged/already-uncovered guard would let a click on a flagged cell consume the guarantee and hand the player an unprotected first real move, so the guard runs first and a test pins it down.
   It also has a consequence worth stating: nine cells can never hold a mine, so `Config` rejects any mine count above `width * height - 9` at start-up rather than looping forever looking for a free square.
 - **Generation and flood fill are both O(n) in the number of cells.** Mines are